Role profiles

 Simple

-Simple recruitment category is used for recruiting volunteers without having to go through an official recruitment process.
-They have to enter the following information by default:
+Simple recruitment category is used for recruiting volunteers without having to go through a detailed recruitment process.

 Full

-A full recruitment category introduces the ability for additional stages and checks to be implemented as detailed below.
+A full recruitment category introduces the ability for additional stages and checks to be implemented and then tailored for each role profile, as detailed below.

 Info

-If your organisation requires more recruitment categories, please contact Assemble support.
+If your organisation requires additional recruitment categories, please contact Assemble support.

 Additional consent (Simple and Full)